Frequently Asked Questions

 Please cancel appointments at least 24 hours in advance.
 Failing to do so will result in being charged the full fee for a missed appointment.

-I accept cash or major credit cards (Cash, American Express, Discover, Master Card, and Visa).
-I kindly ask you to provide a credit card that will be charged after each therapy session.
+I accept major credit or debit cards (American Express, Discover, Master Card, and Visa) using an online invoice.
+When you first complete your paperwork, I ask you to provide a credit card that will be charged after each therapy session.

 Do you work with insurance?

-I don't directly charge insurance companies.
-However, I can give you a receipt that you can send to your insurance company.
-I work with Lyra and accept clients who are eligible for Lyra.
+I don't work with insurance companies.
+However, I can give you a superbill that you can send to your insurance company.
+I do accept clients who are eligible for Lyra.

 Good Faith Estimate - What Is it?